YagoLopez/metaphasejs-react-demo/README.md

 TODO: generate API documentation with TypeDoc

+## Features

+- Simplicity: no callbacks, no asynchronous code, no functional nor inmutable complications

 ## Motivation

 - Other client state managers like Redux are verbose and complicated (mutability is easier and simpler than inmutability)